muteeurrehman28/WeatherTracker/README.md

 # WeatherTracker
-An app to display live weather updates for cities worldwide
+An app to display live weather updates for cities worldwide.